Human Rights Watch accuses Libya of not providing adequate rebuilding measures following Derna floods News

 Human Rights Watch (HRW) stated on Tuesday that Libya’s authorities have not provided proper support to those affected by last year’s floods in the city of Derna.
 According to the organization, this has severely affected compensation and rebuilding efforts, as infrastructure remains unbuilt and thousands of people are unable to return home.

-Floods struck the east Libyan city of Derna, on September 10, 2023 due to the occurrence of Storm Daniel, which caused two dams to collapse.
+Floods struck the east Libyan city of Derna, on September 10, 2023 during Storm Daniel, which caused two dams to collapse.
 The event resulted in over 4,300 deaths, with 8,000 people still missing.
 It has caused 1.65 billion dollars worth of damage and also displaced more than 43,000 people, who have still not been properly relocated or rehabilitated according to HRW.

-According to the UN Office for Coordination of Humanitarian Affairs, there are disease outbreaks as well as lack of proper water and sanitation facilities in Derna.
+According to the UN Office for Coordination of Humanitarian Affairs, there are disease outbreaks due to a lack of proper water and sanitation facilities in Derna.
 Armed groups which prevented people from leaving their houses to evacuate on time, have also not been held accountable, or convicted in the recent investigation.